101(201). Principles of Economics I. No credit granted to those who have completed or are enrolled in 400. (4). (SS). (QR/2).

 471/NR&E 571.
 Environmental Economics.
 Econ.
 401 or NR&E 570 or equivalent.
 No credit granted to those who have completed or are enrolled in Econ.
 370. (3).
 (Excl).

 Economics 471 is a broad introduction to market failure, with theoretical, empirical, institutional, and historical perspectives on twentieth-century environmental problems.
 This course is intended primarily for upper-division undergraduates in the economics concentration and for graduate students from outside economics (but note carefully the prerequisite – a solid intermediate microeconomic theory course is essential).
 The format for most classes is lecture-with-interruption, with time allocated for questions and discussions.
-The course deals with: (1) the theory of externalities and public goods (and "bads"); (2) current U.S. policy concerning air and water pollution and a variety of other environmental issues (plus some comparison with other countries' policies); and (3) an extended application to various aspects of waste generation, collection, disposal, and recycling.
-There is a paper to be written on some waste topic, and several of the final classes of the term will involve student presentations.
-There will be a few problem sets, several short quizzes, and one long paper.
-There will be no final exam.
-The overall course grade will be based on the problems (15%), the quizzes (40%), the paper (40% in total – outline, 5%; first draft, 5%; class presentation, 5%; and final paper, 25%), and the student's overall contribution to the classroom (5%).
+The course deals with: (1) the economic theory of externalities and public goods (and "public bads"); (2) current U.S. environmental policy, emphasizing air and water pollution and solid waste collection, recycling, and disposal; and (3) natural resources, emphasizing oil, blue whales, elephants, and wilderness preservation.
+There will be a few problem sets, several short quizzes, and paper writing (for ECB credit) OR a final exam.
 Cost:2 WL:1 (Porter)

 481. Government Expenditures.
 Econ.
 401. No credit granted to those who have completed or are enrolled in 380.
 (3).
 (Excl).